AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 two ways in the very early stages of the scenario.
 See the terrain lore menu for crafting recipes after exploring the initial levels.

-- Q: How do I craft?

-A: Stand adjacent to the workshop terrain (blue colon on the map) and experiment.
-Note that walkable positions can't be activated by bumping and, anyway, crafting requires the Modify command (key `M`) even for terrain that could be bumped into.
-Other crafting spots (e.g., any water and fire) work similarly, but the recipes differ.
-Read the recipes in the lore menu, terrain submenu, or by pressing `~` when crosshair points at terrain that enables crafting.

 - Q: Does power of crafted items depend on the depth of current level?

 A: No, unlike items found on the floor, items created by crafting